MONDAY, APRIL 21, 10-11:30am – Goddard Park, Potowomut

-This Land Trust property rests in a critical area of the Hunt River watershed and features a working farm that raises free range chickens and grass fed beef.
+This Land Trust property rests in a critical area of the Hunt River watershed and features the Scrabbletown Brook Trail and a working farm that raises free range chickens and grass fed beef.
 Products of Boesch Farm are sold in the farm store and at local farmers markets.
 The hike offers the opportunity to see many farm animals, including pigs, sheep, cows, and chickens.

-Using various maps, we will navigate a trail through the woods to Scrabbletown Brook.
-We will investigate various activities in the area to learn about responsible land stewardship and environmental law.
+Using various maps, we will navigate a trail through the woods to the brook.
+We will hunt for grass hoppers and investigate various activities in the area to learn about responsible land stewardship and environmental law.

 Story: Just Bee